GrantAvery/code-challenge-2018/README.md

 If one player initiates a clash on a turn, but the other player does not, then the initiating player is said to be **attacking** while the other is said to be **defending**.

-Defending players benefit from a "home-base advantage" in the form of a bonus added to their *attack power* which is the equivalent to the attack power of a single **Soldier** unit.
+Defending players benefit from a "home-base advantage" in the form of a bonus added to their *attack power* which is equivalent to the attack power of a single **Soldier** unit.
 Furthermore, defending players survive the clash in the case where the attack power of both players is equal.

 Attacking players, therefore, must overwhelm their opponent in order to win against a defender.